suup8526/NoPainGain/server/README.md

 ## User Handling
 * 5 APIs provided
-* Currently uses POST form submit
+* Currently uses JSON POST data
 * _signup_: Register new user.
 Requires username, name, password, email (username and email should be unique. password should be hashed to 128 CHAR size)
 * _login_: Login with username and password.
 Requires username, password.
 * _logout_: Logout current user.